miclgael/uses/README.md

 ### Other Hardware

-~~- My laptop is getting old, but still going strong.
-Mid-2012 15" Macbook Pro i7 with 16GB of RAM and SSD upgrades.~~
-- At home, I use the **Razer DeathAdder Elite Chroma** gaming mouse. ~~For work I use an Apple Magic Mouse.~~
+- I use the **Razer DeathAdder Elite Chroma** gaming mouse.
-- ~~Razer Huntsman Elite opto-mechanical keyboard (for gaming)~~
-- Wired Apple keyboard (for coding)
+- Wired Apple keyboard
 - Xbox One Elite (Series 2) controller
 - Raspberry Pi 3b 🍇
-- I use the ~~original Ableton Push~~ Ableton Push 2 for beats and midi-controller related things.
-Looking to upgrade some day!
+- I use the Ableton Push 2 for beats and midi-controller related things.
+- KORG VolcaBeats drum machine
+- Arsenal of guitar effects pedals
+- Yamaha HS50 monitors
+- Vox MV50 Clean guitar amp
+- more to come :)